-Students may write a substantive research paper on a literary topic, or a substantive creative project.
-The creative project may be a collection of poems, a collection of short stories, a dramatic script, a novella, or a substantive creative non-fiction project.
+Students may write a substantial research paper on a literary topic, or a substantial creative project.
+The creative project may be a collection of poems, a collection of short stories, a dramatic script, a novella, or a substantial creative non-fiction project.
 The thesis will include a reflective introduction that explains the student's critical methodology or the student's choice of a model poet, author, or script writer.
 Prerequisites: EN 326, EN 345, Senior English major.
 For a creative thesis students must have taken an advanced course that fits their genre.
 Prerequisite for poetry, fiction, and creative non-fiction, EN 400 or MC 370.
-Prerequisite for a dramatic script, TH 270, EN 310, or MC 375.
-Fall
+Prerequisite for a dramatic script, TH 270, EN 310, or MC 375. \$30 course fee.
+Fall.